21+ fun things to do in Dartmouth with kids

 5. Hop on the Round Robin

 Dartmouth is one of several starting points for the Round Robin tour of South Devon by river boat, steam train and bus.
+This is one of the top fun things to do in Dartmouth for fans of steam and beautiful scenery.

 You can buy your tickets on the quayside in town and either take a voyage up river to Totnes from where you catch the bus to Paignton and coastal steam train to Kingswear, or do it in reverse by taking the Dartmouth to Kingswear passenger ferry over to the station.